-The massive global coral bleaching crisis worsened in 2016, due to unusually hot waters from El Nino.
+The massive global coral bleaching crisis has worsened again in 2018, due to unusually hot waters from El Nino.
 In bleaching the corals lose their brown micro-algae and they usually starve to death.
 Without corals, the reefs provide poor fish habitat and communities suffer.
 In the mass bleaching of 2000 in Fiji, we saw that 10% of the corals did not bleach, but unfortunately these surviving corals were subsequently killed by over-abundant predators, such as crown of thorns starfish, COTS.

 We have developed coral gardening techniques that are both effective and low cost, being featured on BBC and Discovery Channel, etc., and reported in the scientific literature.
 Working with communities we will conduct coral health workshops, and will begin a coral nursery program focusing on rescuing and cultivating fragments of the heat-adapted corals.
 We will also implement a parallel bounty program for removing the highly destructive and overabundant COTS, using them dried as chicken feed